mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl license upload </manage/mmctl-command-line-tool.html#mmctl-license-upload>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl license upload </manage/mmctl-command-line-tool.html#mmctl-license-upload>`__.

 Description
     Upload a license.
 This command replaces the current license if one is already uploaded.